u33549/Fractal-Tree/README.md

 ---

+## Performance & Recovery Notice ⚠️

+If you set some parameters (especially depth, length, or multipliers) to extremely high values, the app may slow down or your browser may become unresponsive due to heavy calculations.
+However, thanks to the built-in crash protection, your settings are preserved and the app will work again when you reload the page or open it in a new tab.
+If the app becomes unresponsive, simply refresh the page or open it in another tab to continue.

 # Fractal Tree Visualizer 🌳

 You can access the app [here](https://u33549.github.io/Fractal-Tree/) or by opening the `index.html` file in your browser.